 1. Cure times may need to be adjusted depending on the thickness of the coats applied, and the lamp wattage.

-2. The lamp bulbs may be running low - they are required to be replaced after a certain amount of hours.
+2. The lamp bulbs may be running low; they are required to be replaced after a certain number of hours.